+44 (0) 121 582 0192 [email protected]

 Introduction:

 In recent times, data privacy and protection have become paramount in the digital age.
 With the ever-increasing amount of personal data being collected and processed, companies are under scrutiny to ensure they comply with relevant data protection laws.
 Meta, formerly known as Facebook, has faced its fair share of privacy-related challenges, including concerns about its use of “legitimate interest” as a lawful basis for processing user data for targeted Ads.
 In response to investigations by the Irish Data Protection Commission (DPC), Meta has made significant changes to its data processing practices for EU and Swiss citizens.
-This article delves into the decision of the Irish DPC and how Meta shifted its lawful basis for processing data from legitimate interest to consent.
+This article delves into the Irish DPA Decision and how Meta shifted its lawful basis for processing data from legitimate interest to consent.

 The Legitimate Interest as a Lawful Basis: